-- 1. Bylaws: The Bylaws of the American Dahlia Society are available on the ADS website, dahlia.org. - 2.
+- 1. Federation Judging Requirements: The judging practices and requirements for the Federation of Northwest Dahlia Growers are posted on the Federation website: www.nwdahlia.org. - 2.
+Bylaws: The Bylaws of the American Dahlia Society are available on the ADS website, dahlia.org. - 3.
 National Show Handbook: The guidelines for preparing for a National Show are available on the ADS website, dahlia.org.